 The Shoreside Sharks kicked off the second half just as Roger and Michael arrived at the concession stand to relieve Rhiannon and Annette.
 The rain that had dampened the players and fans throughout the first half had all but stopped.
 Only a light mist continued to keep things damp.
 Michael joked that if the rain hadn’t stopped Rhiannon and Annette may have elected to stay in the concession stand.

 A Sharks' interception forty-five seconds into the second half caused an uproar in the stand as everyone's attention was once again riveted toward the field.
-Disappointingly, the offense once more failed to capitalize on an opportunity handed to the by the defense.
-The Sharks’ punter continued to do his job well, though, and put the other team back on their own seven yard line.
+Disappointingly, the offense once more failed to capitalize on an opportunity handed to them by the defense.
+The Sharks’ punter continued to do his job well, though and put the other team back on their own seven-yard line.

-The third quarter ground on with the ball being punted back and forth, and for a while it looked like neither team would produce a scoring drive.
-It looked that way until the Sharks struck on a pass from the fifty yard line and their wide receiver broke two tackles before running the ball into the end zone for Shoreside's second touchdown.
+The third quarter ground on with the ball being punted back and forth, and for a while, it looked like neither team would produce a scoring drive.
+It stayed that way until the Sharks struck on a pass from the fifty-yard line and their wide receiver broke two tackles before running the ball into the end zone for Shoreside's second touchdown.
 Unfortunately, the point-after kick went wide, leaving the score at the end of the third quarter thirteen to nothing.